Capillary/api-documentation/source/includes/_customer.md

 }
 ```

-This API allows registering customers in the org's loyalty program through different sources such as FACEBOOK, WEB_ENGAGE, WECHAT, INSTORE, MARTJACK, TMALL, TAOBAO, JD, ECOMMERCE, LINE, and WEBSITE.
-For sources with multiple accounts (such as WeChat, Line and Facebook), you must specify the respective account id along with the source name.
-You can also add customer level extended field details and custom field details of a customer.
+Registers customers in the org's loyalty program on different source accounts such as FACEBOOK, WEB_ENGAGE, WECHAT, INSTORE, MARTJACK, TMALL, TAOBAO, JD, ECOMMERCE, LINE, and WEBSITE.
+You can also add customer-level extended fields and custom fields.

 **Extended Fields**:
 Extended Fields are proposed fields to standardize input values and keys across organizations.
 These fields make easier for the Development and Analytics teams to get rid of the complex data that comes into the database through existing custom fields.
 Back-end team controls the field names, data types, enum values, and scopes for extended fields.
 Currently, Extended Fields are at customer level, transaction level, and transaction line-item level.

-Examples of customer level extended fields include age_group, preferred_store, gender, nationality and so on.
+Examples of customer level extended fields are age_group, preferred_store, gender, and nationality.

-Extended fields are associated to verticals or to a generic category (available for all orgs.
+Extended fields are either associated to verticals or to a generic category (available for all orgs).
 To know the list of extended fields enabled for an org, use GET v2/extendedFields API.

 Following are the features and limitations of the customer registration API:

-* If you try to register an identifier in a source which is already registered in a different source, the accounts will be tagged automatically to a single customer account.
-For example, if you register a customer in InStore with a mobile number which is already registered in MartJack, the two accounts will be tagged automatically to a single account with two different entries - InStore and MartJack.
+* If an identifier of a customer that you try to register is identified in a different source, the source details will be added to the existing account as a new source.
+Details of each source account will be maintained separately.

-* Identifiers should be unique within a source for single account sources and unique within an account for multiple account sources.
-That is, an identifier once registered in a source or an account for a customer cannot be registered again for a different customer.
+* Identifiers should be unique within a source account.
+That is, in a source account no two customers can have a same identifier.

-* Multiple identifiers of the same type can be registered per customer.
-Now, you can register multiple mobile numbers, email ids and external ids for a customer within a source.
+* A customer can have Multiple identifiers - mobile numbers, email ids and external ids - for each source account.

 * Customer details cannot be updated with this API.
 To update customer details, use customer update API; and to update identifiers, use Update Identifier API